Solution of Physics-based Bayesian Inverse Problems with Deep Generative Priors: Introduction

 In addition to being newer and less well-studied, most inverse problems are ill-posed in the sense of Hadamard \cite{hadamard1902problemes}.
 That is, they either have multiple solutions (non-unique), no solutions (non-existence), or have solutions that vary significantly in response to small perturbations in measured data (unstable).
 Further, they are driven by measured input that is almost always corrupted with stochastic noise.
-One approach to address these challenges relies on ``regularizing'' the inverse problem which amounts to solving an alternate well-posed problem whose solution is close to the original inverse problem.
+One approach to address these challenges relies on ``regularizing'' the inverse problem \cite{engl1996regularization, peyre2008non}, which amounts to solving an alternate well-posed problem whose solution is close to that of the original inverse problem.
 Another approach, which is often referred to as Bayesian inference, involves viewing the inverse problem as a stochastic inference problem and using Bayes' rule to update the prior probability distribution of the solution with the knowledge gained from the measurement \cite{kaipio2006statistical,dashti2016bayesian}.
 A significant advantage of Bayesian inference is that it provides quantitative estimates of the probability distribution of the solution which can be used to quantify the confidence in the solution.
+This could be crucial for applications where high-stake decisions are made based on the output of the inverse problem.

 The application of Bayesian inference to practical problems leads to two significant challenges.
-The first involves selecting a prior probability distribution that encodes all the available knowledge about the solution.
-Most practitioners use simple distributions as the prior distribution, like the multivariate Gaussian distribution \green{or Gaussian processes with specified covariance kernels or hierarchical priors}.
-However, the true prior distribution may be much more complex (see Figure \ref{fig:priors} for example).
-The second challenge is the so-called \textit{curse of dimensionality}, which occurs when the dimension of the solution vector is large.
-In this case sampling from the posterior distribution using methods like Markov Chain Monte Carlo (MCMC) becomes prohibitively expensive.
+The first involves selecting an appropriate prior probability distribution that encodes all the available knowledge about the solution.
+Since Bayesian inference requires an explicit formula of the prior distribution, most practitioners use simple distributions as the prior density.
+These include the multivariate Gaussian distribution, Laplace or Gaussian processes with specified covariance kernels, and hierarchical priors.
+This ensures that the resulting posterior can be probed in a tractable manner using either analytical (conjugate prior) or numerical (variational inference or Monte Carlo) methods.
+However, the true prior distribution may be much more complex (see Figure \ref{fig:priors} for example) and using simple handcrafted prior density for such applications may lead to biased posterior distribution.
+Furthermore, often prior knowledge about the field to be inferred is available implicitly in terms of historical data or previously acquired solutions.
+Translating this implicit \textit{qualitative domain knowledge} into an explicit \textit{quantitative formula} that can be used as prior density is challenging.